EMAT31530/ai-group-project-aifinance/README.md

 # Project

-#Using sick algorithms to predicts the movements of the paper
+#Using artificially intelligent algorithms to predict the movements of financial instruments